DISTANT DANCES

 WHAT TO EXPECT AT A DISTANT DANCES CLASS?

-Distant Dances classes have been described as "different every time, always somehow brilliant...".
+Distant Dances events have been described as "different every time, always somehow brilliant...".

 Together we create a welcoming space for people (of all ages, bodies, backgrounds) to find ease, challenge and joy in the experience of co-existing with others, on the move, with a lively, generous group of movers and excellent music, in a beautiful venue.